Tongariro to Taumarunui: 65.5 km, 3 days

 - Waitomo Top 10 Holiday Park – 12 Te Anga Rd, close to the village, 0508 498 666 (freephone); 07 878 7639.

-This is a sometimes steep, rough tramping track with some back country road walking.
-Please respect track closure during lambing: 1 August to 1 October each year.
+This includes some easy and some steep sections of tramping track, 4WD track, and farm land.
+Don’t underestimate how long the 15 km might take.
+Also, please respect track closure during lambing: 1 August to 1 October each year.
 Leave gates open or closed as you find them and give way to farming operations.
 NO camping or fires on private land.
-There are pockets of reserve and DoC land that can be used for camping along the way.

-On exiting mature forest you walk 1.5 km along a fence line through cut scrub, then over a stile, along a graded track for 700m, and a further 400m to a grass airstrip, which you need to cross.
-However, stop first to check the airstrip is not in use.
-If it is, attract the attention of the site manager and wait for their OK to cross, as this is a high risk area.
-Continue west along a fence line for about 1 km to the stile at the Mahoe Rd/Orongo Rd intersection.
+On exiting mature forest you walk 1.5 km along a fence line through cut scrub, then over two stiles and 700m along a graded track that climbs very steeply.
+Pay close attention as you near the top.
+A tree above the track has a large orange marker indicating a short, narrow track uphill off to the right through trees.
+If you have your head down as you plod uphill you will never see it.
+This track takes you onto open country and the loading area of a grass airstrip, which you need to cross.
+In the unlikely event of it being in use, attract the attention of the site manager and wait for their OK to cross, as this is a high risk area.
+Then don’t go through the gate on the other side but downhill at left along a fence line that goes straight up and down over hills for about 1 km to the stile to Mahoe Rd.

-Begining of Pirongia Forest Park to start of Hihikiwi track (Omanawa Stream) 17 km
+End of Pirongia Forest Park (I) to start of Hihikiwi track (Omanawa Stream): 3 hrs, 12.5 km

-Follow Kaimango Rd for 7.5 km through Pirongia Forest Park.
-When you reach Kawhia Rd (SH 31) at Te Rauamoa turn left and walk for 2.7 km until you come to Te Rauamoa Rd on the right as the main road turns west.
-Continue on Te Rauamoa Rd for 5.5 km to an intersection with Pekanui Rd on the right and Okupata Rd on the right.
-Keep going in the same direction north on Pirongia West Rd for 2 km to the Omanawa Stream.
+Continue on Kaimango Rd.
+It has almost no traffic but this changes when you get to the sealed Kawhia Rd (SH 31) at Te Rauamoa.
+Turn left into it and walk for 2.7 km until you come to the unsealed Te Rauamoa Rd on the right as the main road turns west.
+Continue on Te Rauamoa Rd for 5.5 km to an intersection with Pekanui Rd on the right and Okupata Rd on the left.
+Go through the intersection in the same direction north on Pirongia West Rd for 2 km to the Omanawa Stream.

 - Bartlam’s Bush Homestay – South of Pirongia (7.5 km east of the trail), 027 294 3652 (Lynn), email@example.com Caravan accommodation (incl bathroom), tent sites (incl bathroom), shuttle from/to trail (for a small fee), laundry, organic meals.